March 4, 2026

 Families in Recovery: Challenges, Strengths, and Community Voices.

-This breakout session will explore the unique experiences of parenting while in recovery, highlighting both the challenges and the strengths that come with rebuilding family connections and navigating community systems.
-Building on the 2023 Winnebago County Health Department’s community conversations with parents in recovery, this session will share key findings from those discussions, including common barriers, local gaps in support, and what parents envision for a more recovery-friendly community.
+This breakout session explored the unique experiences of parenting while in recovery, highlighting both the challenges and the strengths that come with rebuilding family connections and navigating community systems.
+Building on the 2023 Winnebago County Health Department’s community conversations with parents in recovery, the session shared key findings from those discussions, including common barriers, local gaps in support, and what parents envisioned for a more recovery-friendly community.

 Drug Trends and Awareness in Northeast Wisconsin: A Community Wake-Up Call.